Lotus Pose

 Bend your left knee and grab the left foot with both of your hands.
 Pull the left foot toward you, crossing the left leg over the right leg.
 Bring your left heel to rest in front of your right hip bone on top of your right thigh.

-If you cannot pull your left heel up so far, then simply let the left heel rest on top of your right knee for some time.
+If you cannot pull your left heel up so far, simply let the left heel rest on top of your right knee for some time.
 Eventually, you can practice pulling your left heel closer and closer to you until the heel reaches the right hip.

 Step Three